hannahhennighausen/hannahhennighausen.github.io/index.md

 My current work is motivated by increasing pressures from climate change complicated by socio-economic factors.
 In examining behavioral responses to risk, I aim to inform policymakers about the distribution of future climate change costs and assist them in their decision-making about local, risk-reducing investments.

-In my free time you'll find me in the mountains or on the river.

 You can contact me at [hbhennighausen@alaska.edu](mailto:hbhennighausen@alaska.edu).

 [My CV is here.](https://hannahhennighausen.github.io/CV/Hennighausen_CV.pdf)